Let’s imagine you wake up one morning and head out to work. As you approach your vehicle, you try to unlock your car with your key.

 Key Turns, But Door Won’t Open: Conclusion

-However, in general, consult your car mechanic or an automotive locksmith to address these matters.
-They are the experts and know how to help.
+However, in general, consult your car mechanic or an automotive locksmith to address these problems.
+They are the professionals and know how to assist.

 This may be a little expensive.
 While some fixes will cost you next to nothing, replacing an entire lock system will put you out of pocket by between $75 and $300.

-If you can’t access your car with the regular fob, there could be several underlying problems.
+If you can’t access your car with the standard fob, there could be several underlying problems.
 The most probable is a dead key or car battery.